 • Long-term land lease of up to 75 years

-Beyond applying for PEZA recognition, which you only need to secure if you plan to set up in an ecozone, there are government permits you must apply for to start a call center in the Philippines.
+Beyond applying for PEZA recognition, which you only need to secure if you plan to set up in an ecozone, there are legal requirements such as government permits you must apply for to start a call center in the Philippines.

 If the business will operate as a sole proprietorship, you need to register your business name with the Department of Trade and Industry (DTI).
 On the other hand, you must register with the Securities and Exchange Commission (SEC) if your company will be incorporated as a corporation, partnership, or association in the Philippines.